William Fox-Pitt (British Army officer): Second World War and retirement

 During the Battle of France, Fox-Pitt was made an acting brigadier and given command of the 20th Guards Brigade.
 It sailed to France with two battalions, to defend Boulogne.
 During the Battle of Boulogne, the brigade held the town for two days before being evacuated.
 For his "leadership and personal example" during the battle, Fox-Pitt was awarded a Distinguished Service Order.
 He then commanded the 5th Guards Armoured Brigade.
 He was then given the acting rank of major general, and placed in command of the East Kent District in 1943.
 He reverted to his prior rank and was dispatched to Africa, where he commanded the 27th (N Rhodesia) Infantry Brigade.

 From 1945 to 1947, Fox-Pitt was aide-de-camp to King George VI, granted the honorary rank of major general, and retired from the army.

 Later life

-Fox-Pitt was a member of HM Bodyguard of the Honourable Corp of Gentlemen-at-Arms between 1947 and 1966 and was also Standard Bearer from 1961 to 1963.
+Fox-Pitt was a member of HM Bodyguard of the Honourable Corps of Gentlemen at Arms between 1947 and 1966 and was the Corps' Standard Bearer from 1961 to 1963.
 He was also appointed Deputy Lieutenant for Dorset in 1957.

 An enthusiastic hunter, Fox-Pitt enjoyed shooting and fishing and was chair of the Blackmoor Vale hunt.
 He died at the age of 92 and his ashes were interred at Caundle Marsh, Dorset.